Polymeth/kanji/README.md

 # kanji
-🌸 kanji is yet another programming language made for fun and learning shit idk
+🌸 kanji is yet another programming language made for fun and learning

+gonna make a VM for it and shit...